Particular/docs.particular.net/nservicebus/sagas/index.md

 Saga data types should not be shared across different sagas.
 Sharing types can result in persisters physically sharing the same storage structure which should be avoided.

+> [!WARNING]
-WARNING: Sharing property types should also be avoided.
+> Sharing property types should also be avoided.
 Depending on the persister implementation, sharing property types can result in storage structure being shared between endpoints.

 partial: disable-shared-state-check

+> [!NOTE]
-NOTE: If a saga property is a [record type](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record), that record type must be mutable so it can be deserialized.
+> If a saga property is a [record type](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record), that record type must be mutable so it can be deserialized.

 ## Adding behavior